rkotze/rkotze.github.io/_posts/2018-07-25-git-on-windows-with-openssh.md

 ---
 layout: post
-title:  Use OpenSSH to push to GitHub on Windows
+title:  Connecting to GitHub with OpenSSH on Windows
-date:   2018-07-25 12:00:12 +0000
+date:   2018-07-24 08:00:12 +0000
-permalink: top-tips/use-openssh-push-github-windows
+permalink: top-tips/connecting-github-with-openssh-windows
 category: top-tips
-published: false
+published: true
+image: retro-arcade-gaming.jpg
 meta_description: >
  How to setup OpenSSH with Git on Windows using commander
 excerpt_separator: <!--more-->